-- 1) hot spot identification of primary sediment sources to permanent drainage lines; - verification of effects of eco-compatible mitigation measures to reduce or favor connectivity (Hooke and Sandercock, 2007); - 3) monitoring changes in the degree of connectivity in areas with high geomorphological evolution rates; - 4) Performing scenario analysis to assess efficiency of conservation measures against soil erosion, sediment, and nutrients transport, and siltation (all strongly related to flux connectivity).
+- 1) hot spot identification of primary sediment sources to permanent drainage lines; - 2) verification of effects of eco-compatible mitigation measures to reduce or favor connectivity (Hooke and Sandercock, 2007).... se Final report Project RECONDES - 3) monitoring changes in the degree of connectivity in areas with high geomorphological evolution rates; - 4) Performing scenario analysis to assess efficiency of conservation measures against soil erosion, sediment, and nutrients transport, and siltation (all strongly related to flux connectivity).